ecocarlisle/Job-Hunter-AI-Agent/README.md

-# Job Hunter AI Agent
+# Job Hunter
-Using the CrewAI framework to assist with job hunting.
+Building a team of agents to help you find your next job.

 ### Create PDF from markdown file
 You can convert the tailored resume markdown to PDF.